scottzach1/Project-Beans/project_requirement/project-requirement.md

 able to transmit the geographical location data and be received at the base station without error.
-The radio antenna must also have the capacity to receive and respond to three distinct commands and provide live telemetry of at least one flight critical variable at least twice a second.
+The radio antenna must also have the capacity to receive and respond to three distinct commands and provide live telemetry of at least one flight critical variable during flight.

 #### Interface: SD Card

-The SD card storage will be deemed satisfactory if it can store data provided by the IMU and GPS during flight in a format that can be interpreted by the user later.
-As long as the data can be read and does not contain any corrupted data, it will be verified.
+The SD card storage will be deemed satisfactory if it can in any capacity store data provided by the IMU and GPS during flight in a format that can be interpreted by the user later.
+As long as the data can be read and does not contain corrupted data, it will be verified.

 #### Interface: Internal Measurement Unit (IMU / Sensors)